Inside our private treatment rooms:

 Thai Bodywork is founded on principles rooted in Thai Medicine from the hands of the Reusi’s.
 Some note the Buddhist attention to centering and compare the alignment and dynamic stretching to that in Hatha Yoga, though more appropriately from Reusi Dat Ton, a Thai practice of self care and movement therapy.

 The flow of Thai Bodywork is like that of a dance between giver and receiver- to the degree that some might call this “assisted” Yoga- as if Yoga is being done to the receiver.
 As the receiver relaxes, and moves effortlessly with the giver, the beauty and harmony of the experience becomes more healing and extremely beneficial.
 Knowledge of the true self emerges more clearly with repeated sessions, creating a level of understanding and wisdom between the body/mind and giver/receiver.
+This statement might be true in a non-treatment specific session- if the session is indeed a full body, relaxation based session.

 Regarding her understanding of the work: “Now that I’ve seen what I’ve seen, and felt what I’ve felt, it is as though everything is new and unknown now- so my work is slower, deeper yet softer, and far more intuitive than before.
 Less about the procedure and more about the process”